 This is not the only incident, as most recently the New York Times reported a message from a “leading opposition Russian newspaper” claiming that Chechen authorities in Russia were arresting and killing gay men.
 A regional analyst reported that over 100 men who mysteriously disappeared were in fact detained.

 Yet, even in the most oppressed nations, there are still countries who choose to rise up.
 I believe this remains an undeniable truth of humankind.
-While I idealize a world in which oppression of identity is non-existent, the reality of now is persistent discrimination around the world.
-Even in Harrisonburg, Virginia, with allies and LGBT+ individuals alike marching on Court Square, there are those not far beyond shutting their minds to the question of equality.
+While I idealize a world in which oppression of identity is non-existent, the persistent reality of now is discrimination around the world.
+Even in Harrisonburg, Virginia, with allies and LGBTQ+ individuals alike marching on Court Square, there are those not far beyond shutting their minds to the question of equality.

 Together, we rise.